0x3bfc/iRODS/README.md

 # iRODS
-Ansible Scripts for Installation and Deployment of IRODS
+The Integrated Rule-Oriented Data System (iRODS) is open source data management software used by research organizations and government agencies worldwide.
+This package contains Ansible Scripts for Installation and Deployment of iRODS on a cluster on virtual machines.

 # Configure iRODS

-Before start iRODS deployment, you have to generate some specific configuration keys and secrets, follow next steps
+Before starting iRODS deployment, you have to generate some specific configuration keys and secrets, follow the next steps

+**Install Vagrant**

+This deployment runs over virtual machines provisioned by virtualbox, so first I am going to install virtualbox then install vagrant and import virtualbox box file to vagrant

+install virtualbox

+     $ sudo apt-get install virtualbox

+install vagrant by downloading vagrant binaries from this [here](http://www.vagrantup.com/downloads.html), in our case, I am using Ubuntu 12.04 LTS 64 bits so I am going to install <code>vagrant_1.7.4_x86_64.rpm</code>

+     $ sudo dpk -i vagrant_1.7.4_x86_64.rpm

+**Install Ansible**

+Installation of Ansible on Ubuntu 12.04 LTS

+     $ sudo apt-get install software-properties-common
+     $ sudo apt-add-repository ppa:ansible/ansible
+     $ sudo apt-get update
+     $ sudo apt-get install ansible

+Other Linux Distributions

+to install on another Linux Distribution check out [Ansible Docs](http://docs.ansible.com/intro_installation.html)

 **Passwordless SSH**